Nash Metropolitan: International markets

-In May 1960, Car Mart Ltd. (a large Austin dealership in London, UK) presented Princess Margaret as a wedding present with a specially prepared Metropolitan finished in black with gold trim and gold leather interior.
+In May 1960, Car Mart (a large Austin dealership in London, UK) presented Princess Margaret as a wedding present with a specially prepared Metropolitan finished in black with gold trim and gold leather interior.
 It was stolen in London in February 1961.

-As a result of low sales, production of the Austin Metropolitan ended in February 1961.
+Due to falling sales, production of the Austin Metropolitan ended in February 1961.
 Two additional "one-offs" were built in March and April after serial Metropolitan production ended.
 The final car had a VIN of A-HP7 150301.
 Total Austin Metropolitan production has been estimated at between 9,384 and 9,391 vehicles.